 He enlisted in the U.S. Navy in September of 1942 and retired in June of 1971, after serving his country for 31 years.
 He was a veteran of World War II, Korea, and Vietnam.
 His Naval career took him from the South Pole to the North Pole.
 He was also USS Current's salvage diving officer and taught salvage theory at the diving school in Bayonne NJ, where he met his wife Rose Mary, to whom he was married for 51 years.

 He received many commendations and campaign ribbons during his career.
 He received the Antarctic Expeditionary Medal.
-While in Vietnam, he was attached to Harbor Clearance Unit 1, officer in charge of the YLLC-5 boat that patrolled the Mia Cong Delta, where he earned the Vietnamese Cross of Gallantry.
+While in Vietnam, he was attached to Harbor Clearance Unit 1, officer in charge of the YLLC-5 boat that patrolled the My Cong River Delta, where he earned the Vietnamese Cross of Gallantry.
 As a bosun, he was plank owner of the U.S. Navy Memorial in Washington DC.
 He was also docent at the Portsmouth Naval Shipyard Historical Museum.
 He was a member of the Navy League, the Retired Officers Association, and the U.S. Naval Institute; and he was a life member of the Frank E. Booma Post of Portsmouth and the American Legion Post 188 in Eliot ME.

 He enjoyed delivering the Thanksgiving and Christmas baskets for the Eliot Lions Club with his grandchildren.
 He was a quiet man with a dry sense of humor and enjoyed having family and friends come to visit.
 Even though he traveled extensively with the military, he still enjoyed family vacations across the country.
 He also enjoyed cruises.